rohskopf/modecode/README.md

     make mode=shlib g++_openmpi

 or any other setting (aside from g++_openmpi) according to the instructions on the LAMMPS website (http://gensoft.pasteur.fr/docs/lammps/12Dec2018/Python_shlib.html).

+This should make a `liblammps.so` file (or some similar name).

+If that doesn't work, you may need to use `cmake` to install LAMMPS (e.g. on MacOS).
+For that, go into your lammps/ directory and do:

+  mkdir build
+  cmake ../cmake  -DPKG_MANYBODY=yes -DBUILD_SHARED_LIBS=yes
+  make

+Which should make a `liblammps.dylib` file on MacOS.

-Now we are ready to install ModeCode, by linking to the LAMMPS shared library.
+Now we are ready to install ModeCode by linking to the LAMMPS shared library.

 ### Installing ModeCode.